Flat quasi-coherent sheaves as directed colimits, and quasi-coherent cotorsion periodicity: Introduction

 A quasi-coherent sheaf $\M$ on a scheme $X$ is said to be \emph{locally finitely generated} (respectively, \emph{locally finitely presentable}, \emph{locally countably generated}, or \emph{locally countably presentable}) if, for every affine open subscheme $U\subset X$, the $\O(U)$\+module $\M(U)$ is finitely generated (resp., finitely presentable, countably generated, or countably presentable).
 Lemma~\ref{locality-generatedness-presentability} tells that it suffices to check these properties for affine open subschemes $U_\alpha$ belonging to any chosen affine open covering $X=\bigcup_\alpha U_\alpha$ of a scheme~$X$.

 The next lemma allows to glue quasi-coherent sheaves on a scheme $X$ from a covering by two open subschemes.

 \begin{lem} Let $X=U\cup V$ be a covering of a scheme $X$ by two open subschemes $U$, $V\subset X$.
-Then the category of quasi-coherent sheaves $\M$ on $X$ is equivalent to the category formed by the following sets of data: \begin{enumerate} \item a quasi-coherent sheaf $\M_U$ on $U$ and a quasi-coherent sheaf $\M_V$ on $V$ are given; \item an isomorphism between the two restriction quasi-coherent sheaves to an open susbcheme $(\M_U)|_{U\cap V}\simeq(\M_V)|_{U\cap V}$ is given. \end{enumerate} Here morphisms between the sets of data are defined in the obvious way. \end{lem}
+Then the category of quasi-coherent sheaves $\M$ on $X$ is equivalent to the category formed by the following sets of data: \begin{enumerate} \item a quasi-coherent sheaf $\M_U$ on $U$ and a quasi-coherent sheaf $\M_V$ on $V$ are given; \item an isomorphism between the two restrictions of quasi-coherent sheaves to an open subscheme $(\M_U)|_{U\cap V}\simeq(\M_V)|_{U\cap V}$ is given. \end{enumerate} Here morphisms between the sets of data are defined in the obvious way. \end{lem}

 \begin{proof} Standard and straightforward. \end{proof}